-If you have questions that have not been addressed, please contact our support team for assistance.
+If you have questions that have not been addressed, please get in contact with our support team for assistance.

 Star Installation

 Star Installation Examples

 An example of a 5-metre-high ceiling.
 The stars are positioned randomly with ideal spacing across the ceiling and lighting grid.
 The reflective metal surfaces do not present a problem for the StarTracker® ST sensor.